Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 If you have already compiled your code and know how to enable the use of multiple threads / cores, this case should be very straightforward.
-It basically consists in defining the proper resource class in your pipeline.
+It basically consists in defining the proper Resource Class in your pipeline.

-1. You need to setup a resource class that encodes those requirements e.g. *16 cores and 24Gb of RAM*:
+1. You need to setup a Resource Class that encodes those requirements e.g. *16 cores and 24Gb of RAM*:

    ::